patyk409/patyk409/README.md

 #### My name is DOMINIK 🍻 I'm a self taught front-end development ENTHUSIAST ❤️
 #### Did a few courses and still learning with the HOPE 🙏 of finding my FIRST JOB 💰 as a PROGRAMMER 💻
-#### Like to LEARN NEW THINGS 🎓 and GOING DEEPER 🧠 in subjects that I already have some knowledge about, which gives me SATISFACTION 💪
+#### Like to LEARN NEW THINGS 🎓 and GOING DEEPER 🧠 in subjects that I already have some knowledge about 💪

 <br/>